 Walking grade

 Challenging

 Trek details

-This is a 17-day trek with an average of 7 hours walking a day.
-On day 12 we hike for about 10 hours to reach a maximum altitude of 5416m.
+This is a 16-day trek with an average of 7 hours walking a day.
+On day 12 we hike for about 10

+hours to reach a maximum altitude of 5416m.
 We have graded this route as challenging.

 Max walking altitude (m)

 5416

-Trek Nepal Trekking Top - Click here to order

-What's included?
+Additional Information